aws/aws-app-mesh-examples/walkthroughs/howto-external-traffic/README.md

         Type: DROP_ALL
 ```

 Let's jump into a brief example of App Mesh external traffic in action.
+Note that the following example is bsaed on an assumption that you set the mesh's egress tiler to ``DROP_ALL``.
+If you set it to ``ALLOW_ALL`` you don't need to model any of the external services to AppMesh resources.

 ## Prerequisites